113vab/VAIB/README.md

 ```
 All tests run locally offline using mocked voice/brain pipelines.

-⚠️ VAIB is proprietary software.

-This repository is provided for educational and portfolio review purposes only.
+# License

+VAIB is released under the VAIB Source-Available License v1.0.

+You may view, study, and learn from the source code for educational purposes.

-Commercial use, redistribution, resale, or creation of derivative commercial products is prohibited without written permission from the author.
+Commercial use, redistribution, resale, republication, and creation of competing derivative products are prohibited without prior written permission from the author.